CivML-PolyMtl/cutagi-doc/api/network.md

 **Parameters**
 - `x_batch`: Input data as a NumPy array.
-- `Sx_batch`: Diagonal variance of input data as a NumPy array.
+- `Sx_batch`: Diagonal variances of input data as a NumPy array.
-- `Sx_f_batch`: Full variance of input data as a NumPy array.
+- `Sx_f_batch`: Full covariance matrix of input data as a NumPy array.

 ## *connected_feed_forward* method